 In May 2020, the Company and the Icahn School of Medicine at Mount Sinai entered into an operating agreement ("Kantaro Operating Agreement") to form a joint venture, Kantaro Biosciences LLC ("Kantaro"), for the purpose of developing and commercializing laboratory tests for the detection of antibodies against SARS-CoV-2 originally developed by Mount Sinai.
 Kantaro has partnered with Bio-Techne Corporation to develop and launch the new test which is designed for use in any authorized clinical testing laboratory without the need for proprietary equipment.
-During the three and six months ended December 31, 2022, the Company recognized \$0.01 million and \$0.02 million, respectively, related to the performance of the contract liability with Kantaro.
-During the three and six months ended December 31, 2021, the Company recognized \$0.1 million and \$0.1 million, respectively, related to the performance of the contract liability with Kantaro.
-This represents the allocation of costs for performing services on behalf of Kantaro.
 On December 31, 2022, the members and managers of Kantaro decided that it was in the best interest of Kantaro to wind up the Kantaro business.
 As part of the termination agreement, the members agreed that Renalytix has no further liability to perform services on behalf of Kantaro.
+During the three months ended March 31, 2023 the Company did not recognize contra expense related to performance of the contract liability due to the impending dissolution of Kantaro in the second calendar quarter of 2023.
+During the nine months ended March 31, 2023, the Company recognized \$0.02 million, related to the performance of the contract liability with Kantaro.
+During the three and nine months ended March 31, 2022, the Company recognized \$0.03 million and \$0.16 million, respectively, related to the performance of the contract liability with Kantaro.
+This represents the allocation of costs for performing services on behalf of Kantaro.